estrelajs/estrela/README.md

 To create a state variable, just declare it using the `let` keyword to specify that its value will change in the future.

-The component function will be called just once, so you can call any side effect, like data fetching, direct in the function scope.
+The component function will be called just once, so you can call any side effect directly in the function scope.

 ```tsx
 // main.tsx